The VIP lounge at Malaga Airport has recently been refurbished and looks fantastic.

 You can sit by the windows and look over the whole departure lounge area with a clear view of all the shops, restaurants and passengers coming and going.

 The food has really improved too with different food coming out all the time for breakfast, lunch and dinner including lots of different hot food including paella and stews.

-As you leave the large Duty Free Shop after security, turn right and it´s just up the stairs.
+As you leave the large Duty Free Shop after security, turn right and it´s just up the stairs or there is a lift.
 If you feel like a bit of a treat, have a delayed flight or wish to catch up on some work / emails, the VIP Lounge is a great place to sit for a while in a very relaxed atmosphere with Free Wifi Access.
 It´s also worth a visit if you have a Priority Pass which gives you free access.

 A word of warning!
 Don´t rely on the screens to show your flights!
 Flights are boarding 1 hour before the flight departure time and the screens may not show your flight, so check with reception.

 The VIP lounge is huge with lots of oversized sofas, chairs and tables where you can sit and relax or have a meal before your flight.
 Unlike many other VIP lounges we have visited, this never feels busy as it´s so huge at over 2,600sqm.

 You can enter the VIP Lounge by either of the following,

 The lounge is open every day from 6am to 11pm.
 Times may vary in summer months You can also make a reservation by Telephone: 0034 952 048 8544 or 952 074 675 Fax: 0034 952 048 822 or E-mail: salavipAGPT3@e-externas.aena.es.